flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/settings.md

             [Free Text - Feature Guide](../freetext.md){.md-button}

-    - If enabled a message will be displayed to confirm sharing of the free text and position data to the public.
+    - If enabled, a message will be displayed to confirm sharing of the free text and position data to the public.

         ![flypad-settings-atsu-aoc-telex-warning](../../assets/flypados3/flypad-settings-atsu-aoc-telex-warning.png)

-- Simbrief Username/Pilot ID
+- SimBrief Username/Pilot ID
     - See [next chapter](#simbrief-integration)
 - Hoppie User ID:
     - Unique logon code that is used to identify the user for the Hoppie ACARS communication.